FermandoisLab/CSvRTHS/README.md

 ### OpenSees

-OpenSees uses Tcl / Tk, a general-purpose scripting language that has been extended with commands for OpenSees.
+OpenSees uses Tcl/Tk (Tool Command Language), a general-purpose scripting language that has been extended with commands for OpenSees.
 You need to download and install Tcl / Tk before you can use OpenSees.
 This file can be found at the following link:

     https://www.tcl.tk/software/tcltk/8.5.html